losizm/scamper/README.md

 }
 ```

-And if an implicit client is in scope, you can make use of `send()` on the
+And, if an implicit client is in scope, you can make use of `send()` on the
 request itself.

 ```scala